 The Australian OncPal deprescribing guideline was developed to support deprescribing of unnecessary or futile medications in palliative cancer individuals.
-It helps by reducing costs, potential side effects and the burden of polypharmacy.
+[19,24] It helps by reducing costs, potential side effects and the burden of polypharmacy.

-Of the twelve systematic reviews, four focussed on deprescribing.
-[2,11-13] The Australian Government Department of Health has developed guiding principles for medication management in residential aged care facilities; these lack discussion on deprescribing.
+The Australian Government Department of Health has developed guiding principles for medication management in residential aged care facilities; these lack discussion on deprescribing.

 - There is little evidence around processes involved in stopping anti-cancer treatments other than clinical trials.
-More evidence based research is needed to support clinicians and patients in decision making regarding withdrawal of treatment.
+More evidence-based research is needed to support clinicians and patients in decision making regarding withdrawal of treatment.